Wingin' It

-Wingin' It (originally titled Angel on Campus prior to its debut) is a Canadian teen sitcom which aired on Family.
+Wingin' It (originally titled Angel on Campus prior to its debut) is a Canadian teen sitcom created by Frank Van Keeken which aired on Family Channel.
 The series was produced by Temple Street Productions in association with Family.
 It stars Demetrius Joyette and Dylan Everett.
 This show included guest-stars from other Family Channel shows such as The Latest Buzz.
 It was announced that the series was renewed for a third season on June 13, 2011.
-Family announced that the series is not planned for a fourth season.
+Family Channel announced that the series is not planned for a fourth season.

 Plot

 Wingin' It is a family series about a friendship.
 One half of the friendship is Porter Jackson, a centuries-old angel-in-training (AIT) who has been sent to Earth to get his angel wings posing as a carefree sixteen-year-old student.
 The other half is Carl Montclaire, a fifteen-year-old typical high school kid who has been going through a run of bad luck.
 Little things seem to always be going wrong in Carl's life.
 For Porter to get his angel wings, he's been given the assignment of making Carl the most popular kid at Bennett High.
 In season 3, Jane knows that Porter is an angel-in-training and helps him through the various problems he has with his magic.